conbench/conbench/README.md

 ### Dependencies

 - [`make`](https://www.gnu.org/software/make/), [`docker compose`](https://docs.docker.com/compose/install/): common developer tasks depend on these tools.
 They need to be set up on your system.
 - `GITHUB_API_TOKEN` environment variable: set up a GitHub API token using [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 It's recommended to only give the token read-only permissions to public repositories (which is the default for fine-grained personal access tokens).
-Run `export GITHUB_API_TOKEN="token"` in your current shell.
+Run `export GITHUB_API_TOKEN="{token}"` in your current shell.

 ### Makefile targets